How to Keep Bugs Away From Security Cameras

 • Place insect traps strategically around the camera area.
 These can help reduce the insect population and minimize their presence near your security devices.

-• If insect infestations persist, consider hiring professional pest control services.
-They can provide specialized solutions to eradicate pests and implement preventative measures.
+• If insect infestations persist, consider hiring professional pest control services—they can provide specialized solutions to eradicate pests and implement preventative measures.

 • If insect activity is triggering false alerts, including excessive text or email notifications, you can adjust motion detection sensitivity and video analytics settings.
 Advanced security camera systems come equipped with software features that could limit notifications based specifically on activity from vehicles, people, or family pets, which might help reduce insect-triggered alerts.
 Familiarize yourself with these features and adjust settings accordingly.